LeDragoX/apps-settings/README.md

-# My Apps Settings
+# ⚙️ My Apps Settings

 The ideia is simple, save the settings/presets for the apps I'm using publicly.

+Please proceed to the [_next page_](settings/)📄 to know more in-depth information.

-At the moments there are presets for the following softwares:
+At the moments there are presets/guides for the following softwares:

 - Browser Extensions
 - [HandBrake](https://github.com/HandBrake/HandBrake/releases/latest)